OpenTransport/vocabulary/gtfs/README.md

 A shape exists out of different gtfs:ShapePoints.

 _Mandatory properties_:
- * [gtfs:shapePoint](http://vocab.gtfs.org/terms#shapePoint) - links more than 1 [gtfs:ShapePoints](http://vocab.gtfs.org/terms#ShapePoints) to a Shape.
+ * [gtfs:shapePoint](http://vocab.gtfs.org/terms#shapePoint) - links more than  1 [gtfs:ShapePoint](http://vocab.gtfs.org/terms#ShapePoint)s to a Shape.

 ### gtfs:ShapePoint

 _Mandatory properties_:
- * geo:lon, geo:lat
+ * [geo:long](http://www.w3.org/2003/01/geo/wgs84_pos#long), [geo:lat](http://www.w3.org/2003/01/geo/wgs84_pos#lat) - longitude an latitude in WGS84
  * [gtfs:pointSequence](http://vocab.gtfs.org/terms#pointSequence) - The gtfs:pointSequence field associates the latitude and longitude of a shape point with its sequence order along the shape.
 The values must increase along the trip.

 _Optional properties_:
  * [gtfs:distanceTraveled](http://vocab.gtfs.org/terms#distanceTraveled) - positions a gtfs:shapepoint as a distance traveled along a shape from the first gtfs:ShapePoint.

-## Usage

-GTFS is an exchange format for time schedules and is not intended for live querying.
-You would use the Linked Data version of GTFS because you can easily generate a big list of statements for the systems that you want using for example the SPARQL CONSTRUCT queries below.

-_todo: write SPARQL construct queries and document how to execute them_
+### gtfs:Frequency

+Describes a frequency of a stop instead of absolute stop times.
+If a certain gtfs:StopTime is defined, then these stoptimes define the sequence and the time difference between each stop.

+_Mandatory properties_
+ * gtfs:trip - links to the trip which it applies to
+ * gtfs:startTime - specifies the time at which service begins with the specified frequency.
+ * gtfs:endTime - indicates the time at which service changes to a different frequency (or ceases) at the first stop in the trip.
+ * gtfs:headwaySeconds - indicates the time between departures from the same stop (headway) for this trip type, during the time interval specified by start_time and end_time.
+ * gtfs:exactTimes: false: Frequency-based trips are not exactly scheduled. true: Frequency-based trips are exactly scheduled.

+### gtfs:TransferRule

+Define additional rules for making connections between routes.

+_Mandatory properties_:
+ * gtfs:originStop & gtfs:destinationStop: indicate the this transfer rule applies only when going from this origin to this destination.
+ * gtfs:transferType: links to a gtfs:TransferType, when can be: gtfs:RecommendedTransfer, gtfs:EnsuredTransfer, gtfs:MinimumTimeTransfer, or gtfs:NoTransfer
+ * gtfs:minimumTransferTime: a non negative number in seconds: This transfer requires a minimum amount of time between arrival and departure to ensure a connection.
+The time required to transfer is specified by gtfs:minimumTransferTime.